Okikulo/TinyTrash/README.md

 ## Model Training

-The model uses MobileNetV2 architecture fine-tuned on a custom dataset of waste images categorized into 5 classes.
+The model uses MobileNetV2 architecture fine-tuned on a custom dataset of waste images categorized into 4 or 5 classes.
 Refer to `tinytrash.ipynb` for more information.

 ## Categories